10 Things To Do When Launching Your Blog

 Three: Set up G Suite

-The way your site looks and functions depends entirely on its theme.
-There are thousands and thousands of themes out there, so it can be hard to find the right one.
+The way your site looks and functions depends entirely on its theme/template.
+There are thousands and thousands of themes out there (and a few dozen Squarespace templates), so it can be hard to find the right one.

-You don't need to worry about this if you're on Squarespace, but if you're on WordPress you’ll need some plugins to run your site the right way.
+(Squarespace users don’t need to worry about this).
+You’ll need some plugins to run your site the right way if you’re on WordPress.
 Some plugins do things on the backend like SEO, or backing up your site.
 Some plugins add features to your blog, like Social Warfare, which adds social media sharing buttons to your posts.

 There are way too many plugins to go through here, but grab a copy of my 101 Blog Tools guide to see a list of all my favorites.